microsoft/AI-Pex-for-SDC/Week2/Readme.md

 Make sure that you have secured sponsorship from senior business decision-makers for the workshop.
 This is critical to success.
 Secure a cross-section of business stakeholders, including individual contributors and managers.
 It is very important to have the right stakeholders from your organization participating in this Business Envisioning workshop.
 Include these roles: executive sponsors, business unit or organization executives, business process owners, and frontline associates.

 [PDF of Sample deck for Business Envisioning](Business%20Envisioning%20-%20Customer%20Deck.pdf)
+> **Note**: If you are unable to view the downloaded materials, please contact your Microsoft representative.

 ![Sample agenda for Business Envisioning](Business-Envisioning.png)